 Some of our greatest political freedoms and achievements, including your right to yell “f*** the draft,” are owed to the brave sacrifices students made during an era of absolute political turmoil.

-The wave of student activism during the 1950s and 60s was by far the most impactful and socially-oriented swathe of historical student protests we’ve seen, but the history goes even deeper.
+The wave of student activism during the 1950s and 60s was by far the most impactful and socially-oriented swathe of historical student protests we’ve seen, but this history is even deeper.
 The tradition of student activism at U.S. universities goes as far back as the republic, with the first recorded Harvard student protest taking place in 1766, over the quality of butter served in the dining establishments.

 Protest was, is and always will be an integral part of American universities.
 The causes and contexts change over time, but protest in some form is simply a part of collegiate life in the U.S.